RedouaneElyakhlifi/redman-photoGallery/extra/README.md

 <p>Every visitor will be automatically redirected to the HTTPS secure protocol.

-This is just extra and can be implemented in any webpage.
-Easily secure ur website protocol.</p>
+This is just extra and can be implemented in any webpage.</p>

 <h3>I hope you enjoy!</h3>